"The Era of AI Clicks" Breaking Through with Principles: Node.js and CS Part 1 - V8 and Core Deconstruction

 This course is not simply a place that teaches Node.js syntax or how to use frameworks.

 Node.js is merely our most familiar and sharpest 'dissection tool'.
-Through this tool, we thoroughly uncover the hidden depths of the system, including V8 engine memory allocation, the limitations of a single thread, and interactions with the OS.
+Through this tool, we thoroughly uncover the unseen depths of the system, including V8 engine memory allocation, the limitations of a single thread, and interactions with the OS.

 🏛️ Core Philosophy of the Course Structure